CAVAh/ChatSignalR-dotNet/README.md

 # ChatSignalR-dotNet
- .net Core project creating a chat server using SignalR.
+ .NET Core project creating a chat server using SignalR.

-Configuration:
+**Configuration:**

-Open Properties\launchSettings.json and set the machine local IP or localhost on applicationUrl
+Open `Properties\launchSettings.json` and set the machine local IP or localhost on `applicationUrl`